 To be accepted, your Statement of Use will need a few things.
 Most importantly, you must show how your trademark is used by including a proper specimen.
 Finding a proper specimen can sometimes be tricky.
 Typically a specimen for products consists of photographs of the products themselves or product packaging.
 For services, specimens commonly consist of screenshots from a website.
 Your trademark must appear in the specimen and match how it appears in your application.
 Also, you will need to include the dates that the mark was first used and first used in interstate commerce within the United States.

 Once submitted, the trademark examining attorney will review the Statement of Use.
 If they find it to be acceptable, your application will proceed to registration.
-Typically you would receive the Certificate of Registration the next few months.
+Typically you would receive the Certificate of Registration a few months later.
 If the Statement of Use is not acceptable, you will receive an Office Action explaining the rejection.
 You will have to respond and try to correct any issues raised in the Office Action.
 It is critical that the Statement of Use is filed correctly, because it cannot be withdrawn.
-Some mistakes with this filing could mean that you have to abandon your application and start the process all over again.
+Some mistakes with the Statement of Use filing cannot be corrected, meaning that you would have to abandon your application and start the process all over again.

 Extensions of Time